mozilla/minion-skipfish-plugin/README.md

 * skipfish >= 2.10b

-If you work on Ubuntu 13.04 or above, install ``skipfish``:
+If you work on Ubuntu 13.04 or above:

     $ sudo apt-get install skipfish

-If you work on Ubuntu older tha 13.04, then you first obtain the ``deb`` file:
+If you work on Ubuntu older than 13.04:

     wget http://launchpadlibrarian.net/126324292/skipfish_2.10b-1_i386.deb     (for 32-bit)
     wget http://launchpadlibrarian.net/126324272/skipfish_2.10b-1_amd64.deb    (for 64-bit)